virtuozzo/cloudscripting-docs/docs/quick-start.md

 The required operations should be declared within the appropriate Cloud Scripting manifest, written in [JSON](http://ru.wikipedia.org/wiki/JSON) format.
 You can name this file with manifest as you need.
 The only requirement is that it should have the **.json** extension.
-A manifest file can be composed via any text editor; using a modern code editor with the support of JSON syntax highlighting is recommended
+The manifest file can be composed via any text editor, using a modern code editor with the support of JSON syntax highlighting is recommended
 (e.g. [JSON Editor Online](http://jsoneditoronline.org/)).

 Below you can see two simple examples of how to: